Marcel Schrötter: National championship

-Since 2007 Schrötter has been coached and supported by Toni Mang, who takes care of sporting and technical matters, as well as finding sponsors.
+Since 2007, Schrötter has been coached and supported by Toni Mang, who takes care of sporting and technical matters, as well as finding sponsors.
 Sepp Schlögl and Adi Stadler are in charge of the motorbike and business decisions.
 Schrötter competed for the Toni Mang team on Honda RS125 in the 125cc class of the International German Motorcycle Championship (IDM).
 In his very first race in this class at the Lausitzring, at the age of 14, he took second place behind the eventual German champion Georg Fröhlich.
 Schrötter finished the 2007 season in fifth place overall.

-In the 2008 season, the Bavarian celebrated his first IDM victory at the first round of the season at the Lausitzring.
+In the 2008 season, Schrötter celebrated his first IDM victory at the first round of the season at the Lausitzring.
 As the season progressed, Schrötter achieved a further four victories, narrowly beating Dutchman Joey Litjens in the overall standings to win the eight-liter title.
 He also competed sporadically in the Spanish championship, where he won the first round of the season in Valencia.

-In 2009 Schrötter dominated the IDM 125, winning the first three races at the Lausitzring, Oschersleben and Nürburgring.
+In 2009, Schrötter dominated the IDM 125, winning the first three races at the Lausitzring, Oschersleben and Nürburgring.
 At the Sachsenring, the Bavarian had to admit defeat to Jonas Folger and Jakub Kornfeil, but since they were not eligible for points in the 125cc IDM, he also received the maximum 25 points here.
 After finishing second at the Salzburgring, Schrötter secured his second German championship title at the age of 16, with victory at the Schleizer Dreieck on August 2, 2009, two rounds before the end of the season.
 He is the first rider since Alfred Waibel in 1988 to succeed in defending his 125cc title.